USA Student Visa Guide for Indian Students (Updated 2026)

 3. Students cannot hold multiple I-20s.
 Applicants can accept only one offer and not multiple offers.
 If found holding multiple offers, the student visa application will be rejected.

 4. F-1 students generally cannot work off-campus during their first academic year.
-Still, they may be eligible for on-campus employment and certain types of off-campus work after their first year.
+Still, they may be eligible for on-campus employment and certain types of off-campus work with the university's permission in their first year.

 5. In case of need to work, applicants can secure employment on or off campus (even though off-campus employment is prohibited); they must notify their DSO to register their employment data, despite restrictions on employment in the first year for F1 or M1 visa holders.